 ms = +1/2, −1/2

-Use Russell-Saunders (LS) coupling to determine all combinations of LL and SS.
+Use Russell-Saunders (LS) coupling to determine all combinations of L and S.

 Apply Hund’s Rules to identify the ground state:

-For < half-filled shell: lowest JJ; > half-filled: highest JJ
+For < half-filled shell: lowest J ; For > half-filled: highest J

 Only 2p² electrons are considered (2 electrons in p-orbitals → l = 1)